nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The user has not viewed any client before running the command

     * 3a1.
-TrueRental prompts error for no client viewed
+System prompts error for no client viewed

   Use case ends.

 * 3b.
 The provided index is not valid

     * 2a1.
-TrueRental prompts error for invalid index
+System prompts error for invalid index

   Use case ends.